-Participation in the political process is a personal choice.
-A colleague may, of course, participate in the political process on their own time and at their own expense.
-It is important to separate personal and corporate political activities in order to comply with the appropriate rules and regulations relating to lobbying.
-No use of organization resources, including company e-mail, is appropriate for personally engaging in political activity.
-While engaging in any personal political activities, it is important that HCA Healthcare colleagues not give the impression they are speaking on behalf of or representing HCA Healthcare in these activities.
-Colleagues cannot seek to be reimbursed by HCA Healthcare for any personal contributions.
+It is important to separate personal and corporate political activities in order to comply with the appropriate rules and regulations relating to lobbying or attempting to influence government officials.
+No use of corporate resources, including e-mail, is appropriate for personally engaging in political activity.
+A colleague may, of course, participate in the political process on his or her own time and at his or her own expense.
+While doing so, it is important HCA Healthcare colleagues not give the impression they are speaking on behalf of or representing HCA Healthcare in these activities.
+Colleagues cannot seek to be reimbursed by HCA Healthcare for any personal contributions for such purposes.